jamescalverley/homework-10-employee-template/README.md

 Once all team members and information has been added, an html card is created for each member which is appended to a main html file.

 ## Next Steps
-Currently, the app creates a JSON file rather than writing to a html file.
-This was done to save time.
-In the future the project will be finished to write everything to a html file.
+Currently there is no way for the user to save the team they have created.
+In the future the app should be able to save all the team information to a database to be accessed later.